H0P34U1/cs30-major-project/proposal.md

 # Project proposal

 My project will be about exploring creativity, allowing the player to put their thoughts unto the screen.
+I will try to implent an actual erasure in the art.

 ## Needs to have a list